 Treating Periodontal Disease

-If we diagnose you with periodontal disease, treatment depends on whether you have gingivitis or periodontitis.
-Gingivitis can usually be treated with improvements to your oral hygiene.
-We will be able to point out certain areas that need special attention.
-Periodontitis is a little more difficult to treat.
-If we diagnose you with periodontitis, we may suggest a sort of “deep cleaning,” known as a scaling and root planing.
+Periodontitis is a little more difficult to treat and significantly more difficult to maintain.
+If we diagnose you with periodontitis, we may suggest a “deep cleaning,” known as scaling and root planing of the diseased teeth.
 During a scaling and root planing, we will remove any instances of plaque and tartar buildup.
 Next, we smooth out any rough areas on the surface of the roots.
 This ensures that bacteria and plaque will not re-adhere to the root below the gumline.
-Your gums should also return to a pink, healthy state, and fit snugly around your teeth.
+The goal is to have your gums return to a pink, healthy state, and fit snugly around your teeth.
+This success is largely dependent on your home care and strict periodontal maintenance appointments every 3-4 months.
+Once Dr. Kostenko sees evidence of a prolonged healthy state, returning to maintenance appointments further apart may be possible.

 Schedule Your Appointment